pudly/schmopera-hugo/content/articles/4-reasons-to-get-excited-about-opera-in-2018.md

 categories = "Editorial"
 date = "2018-01-08T21:06:00-05:00"
 lastmod = "2018-01-08T21:06:00-05:00"
-publishDate = "2018-01-08T21:06:00-05:00"
-slug = "4-reasons-to-get-excited-about-opera-in-2018"
-title = "4 reasons to get excited about opera in 2018"
+preamble = "Readers, what are you looking forward to in your operatic lives this year?
+Every now and then it's nice to take stock of the exciting things on the horizon, to keep us interested and invested in the art form we all love.
+We've got four things for opera fans to get properly pumped about in 2018:" publishDate = "2018-01-08T21:06:00-05:00" short_description = "Readers, what are you looking forward to in your operatic lives this year?
+Every now and then it's nice to take stock of the exciting things on the horizon, to keep us interested and invested in the art form we all love.
+We've got four things for opera fans to get properly pumped about in 2018:" slug = "4-reasons-to-get-excited-about-opera-in-2018" title = "4 reasons to get excited about opera in 2018"
 +++